NullableLabs/AlgoAuth/README.md

 This turns a validated WalletConnect transaction, into an HTTP session cookie that the web application can use as a durable session token.

 WalletConnect > Algo Wallet > SignedTxn > HTTP POST > Go HTTP server > SignedTxn validation > Return Cookie

+The transaction never needs to be submitted to the network, so it costs users zero Algo to authenticate